 The hikes are nowhere near trekking levels and can be taken by young and old alike.
-For those who just want a glimpse of the himalayas you can either stay on your rooftop hotel or make the predawn 4km trek out to a lookout platform along the main road.
+For those who just want a glimpse of the Himalayas you can either stay on your rooftop hotel or make the predawn 4km trek out to a lookout platform along the main road.
 While mount Everest is claimed to be visible expect more of a dot than an eyeful.

 Early morning risers will be rewarded by the best views after this 4km trek through a forest path.
 There’s a high viewing platform where views of Ganesh Himal, Langtang Lirung, Shisha Pangma, Dorje Lakpa amd Guari Shankar can be seen.
-The panorama stretches from Dhaulagiri to the west, the barely visible dot of Mount Everest and Kanchenjunga to the east.
+The panorama stretches from Dhaulagiri to the west, the barely visible dot of Mount Everest and Kanchenjunga is to the east.

 The trek takes about 1-2 hours and a predawn start ensures the best views once you arrive.
 During peak season it can get crowded with tour groups.
-The best thing to do in this case is to make use of one of the grassy mounds nearby instead of the lookout tower itself.
+The best thing to do in this case is to make use of the grassy mounds nearby instead of the lookout tower itself.

-There are mountain bikes available from tour agents that can be used around the hike known as the "loop".
+There are mountain bikes available from tour agents (or hotels) that can be used around the hike known as the "loop".
 It's a relatively new activity so bikes are not always available during the peak season.

 If you only have a limited amount of time in Nepal then you need to consider if Nagarkot is worth a visit or not.